-*Children preparing for Baptism will be baptized at mass on Easter Sunday.
+*Phase II (CIC II) *Children preparing for Baptism will typically be baptized at mass on the Sunday after Easter.
 They will also celebrate their First Eucharist and Confirmation at that time.
 These children will celebrate their First Reconciliation later in the spring.

-* CIC II Children in Grades 4-6 who are preparing for full communion in the Catholic Church (Baptized Christian but not Catholic), will make their Profession of Faith during the First Eucharist Mass scheduled for their CIC II class in the Spring.
+* CIC II Children in Grades 3-6 who are preparing for full communion in the Catholic Church (Baptized Christian but not Catholic), will make their Profession of Faith during their First Eucharist Mass that will typically be scheduled after one school year of preparation.
 These children will celebrate their First Reconciliation together a few weeks before their celebration of First Eucharist.

-*Children who have been baptized Catholic but have had no previous religious education before enrollment in the CIC program, will celebrate their First Reconciliation and First Eucharist in the spring of their second year of preparation.
+*Most children in Grades 3-6 who have been baptized Catholic but have had no previous religious education will celebrate their First Reconciliation and First Eucharist after one year of preparation.
 They should continue to attend the Religious Education, Jr. High, and Youth Ministry programs through Grade 10.
-They will then be eligible to celebrate the sacrament of Confirmation in Grade 10 (15 yrs of age).
+They will then be eligible to celebrate the sacrament of Confirmation in Grade 10 (15 yrs of age)